-Another example is when Ichigo unveils his second bankai. and his pose is exactly the same as the first time.
+When Ichigo first uses his restored bankai. his pose is exactly the same as when he used bankai for the first time.

 Calling Your Attacks: Most magical effects require this.
 Citing the verbal component of kidou, special powers, or zanpakutou releases will ensure full power attacks.
-It's lampshaded at various times such as when Renji screws up because he skipped the kidou incantation, or Zangetsu mentioning his power is much stronger when his name is called, or Yumichika observing that deliberately calling his zanpakutou by the wrong name means his zanpakutou doesn't release the majority of its power.
-Aizen also once commented that when he cast a kidou chantless it had misfired and only used a third of its strength, despite the fact it looked like it had succeeded.
+It's lampshaded at various times; e.g., when Renji screws up because he skipped the kidou incantation, or Zangetsu mentioning his power is much stronger when his name is called, or Yumichika observing that deliberately calling his zanpakutou by the wrong name means his zanpakutou doesn't release the majority of its power.
+Aizen also once comments that the kidou he just cast without an incantation misfired and only used a third of its strength, despite the fact it looked like it had succeeded.

 Calvinball: Apparently any time the Soul Reapers try to do something for the New Year, this happens.